devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `yum update -y`

-However if you wondered that how yum in managing the installation
+However if you wondered that how yum in managing the installation, You will see that it is downloading the package